The word pain comes from the Latin poena which stands for punishment, as it was considered punishment from Gods.

-Depending upon its charecteristics, the pain may nociceptive, neuropathic or psychogenic.
+Depending upon its characteristics, the pain may nociceptive, neuropathic or psychogenic.

-Examples are injury to skin, muscles, bone, joint, and connective tissues.
+Examples are the injury to skin, muscles, bone, joint, and connective tissues.

-Visceral pain originates from injury to the visceral organs like gall bladder, intenstine, lungs etc. or the tissues that support them.
-It is poorly localized and cramping or could be pressure-like, deep, and stabbing in case of non hollow organs.
+Visceral pain originates from injury to the visceral organs like gallbladder, intestines, lungs etc. or the tissues that support them.
+It is poorly localized and cramping or could be pressure-like, deep, and stabbing in case of non-hollow organs.

 This type of pain continues even after the injury has healed and believed to be caused by changes in the nervous system.